bgctw/MTKHelpers.jl/docs/src/problemparsetter.md

 to the value of `k_L`.
 This can be useful to ensure that these parameters are also changed when optimizing parameter `k_L`.

+An implementations of `AbstractProblemParGetter` can use any computation of the source keys to provide its destination keys.
+It should implement the keys method, so that when constructing the ProblemUpdater, consistent keys are used, as in the example below.

 ```@example doc
 f = (u,p,t) -> p[1]*u
 u0 = (L=1/2,)